 Special Rule for SMLLCs

-The reason personal creditors of LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
+The reason personal creditors of individual LLC owners are limited to a charging order or foreclosure is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
 This rationale disappears when the LLC has only one member (owner).
-As a result, the LLC laws and court decisions in some states have made a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the same remedies as multi-member LLCs.
+As a result, some states' laws make a distinction between multi-member and single-member LLCs (SMLLCs).

-If you are concerned about limited liability protection form personal creditors, your LLC should have at least two members.
-The second member must be a legitimate co-owner of the LLC.
-If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
-To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.
+If you are really concerned about protecting the assets in your New Hampshire LLC against personal creditors, you should consider adding another member to your LLC, so it won’t be an SMLLC.
+If you decide to do this, the second member must be treated as a legitimate co-owner of the LLC.
+If the second owner is added merely on paper as a sham, the courts will likely treat the LLC as an SMLLC.
+To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member—that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.